Shantanu20000/Notes-Application-Django/README.md

-# Simple Notes App
+# Simple Notes Application
-This is a simple notes app built with React and Django.
+This is a simple Notes Aplplication built with React and Django.

 ## Requirements
 1. Python 3.9